ericanafziger/cook-quest/README.md

 * Create an account with firebase.google.com and create new project
 * Select the "add firebase to your web app" button to view the above variables and replace them with your own ones generated from firebase.
 * Also replace the databaseURL within the firebase section of the config/environment.js file.
-* Finally add questions.json to the firebase database by clicking on database in the left hand column.
-Then click on the three dots to import json.
+* Finally add questions.json to the firebase database by clicking on "Database" in the left hand column.
+Then click on the three dots to import json and upload the questions.json file.
+This will serve as placeholder data to get the app up and running.
-* Change read and write rules to true within the rules tab of the database section.
+* Change read and write rules to true within the "rules" tab of the database section.
+It should look like this:
+* {
+  "rules": {
+    ".read": true,
+    ".write": true
+  }
+}

 ## Running / Development